Gay Raleigh & Durham

 QNotes is the LGBT arts, entertainment, news and views bi-weekly magazine for the Carolinas, having merged with The Front Page in 2006.

-The LGBT Center of Raleigh offers daily events, programs, and community resources, including the regions largest collection of books of special interest.
+The LGBT Center of Raleigh (324 S Harrington St) offers daily events, programs, and community resources, including the regions largest collection of books of special interest.
+The LGBTQ Center of Durham (114 Hunt St) also has community programs, services and events.

 The NC Gay & Lesbian Film Festival, the second-largest LGBT film event in the Southeast, takes place during eight days in mid-August.